barbaradalmaso/JHU-Genomic-Data-Science/2. Genomic Data Science with Galaxy/Quiz 3.md

 * Sequence
 * All of these options
 ```
-Answer: None of these options
+Answer: All of these options
 ```

 ## Question 3